revalgovender/ralph_knows/README.md

 ## Deployment
 - Deployments are done automatically whenever there is a new commit pushed to the remote "main" branch
 - This is configured in Heroku

+## Reporting Issues
+- If Ralph can't find the unit you are looking for, he will record your submission and will consider it for the future.
+- Report any issues to @revalgovender or `REVZ-ZN#8884` on Discord.